svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 The SVN token is an ERC20 Compliant Token to be deployed on the blockchain.
 Our [Crowdsale Contract](https://github.com/svandisproject/smart-contract) contains an example of our current token contract.

-We will provide several levels of access to our features with SVN tokens.
+We will provide several levels of access to our tools with SVN tokens.
 Access will be given to token holders and we will also add the option to purchase access to products with SVN tokens.
 Basic-level access will be provided for free, including the screening functions and a newsfeed with a time delay.
-The main functions of the feature will only be accessible using SVN tokens.
+The main functions of the tools will only be accessible using SVN tokens.

 Levels of access to our products will be published after the release of products.
 SVN token will be useful for all purchases from the Svandis organization.